-As a way to measure progress and receive feedback from the instructor a rough draft of the course/program description of goals, objectives, rationale, materials/resources required, statements of course/program themes or content, instructional strategies chosen to deliver the content will be submitted on November $10^{\text{th}}$ (5%).
+As a way to measure progress and receive feedback from the instructor and peers a rough draft of the course/program description of goals, objectives, rationale, materials/resources required, statements of course/program themes or content, instructional strategies chosen to deliver the content will be submitted on November 7th (5%).
+Also, please submit the feedback from the peer that you have chosen.